Carmarthenshire Cake Adventure

 Loving Welsh Food, Cardiff

 Loving Welsh Food offer a variety of food and drink tours, safaris, cooking workshops and presentations for individuals and groups.
-Personalised tours can also be arranged.
-The Cardiff tasting tour, which runs every Friday, takes in the sites, smells and tastes around the capital city calling into specialist food producers and retailers.
+The Cardiff tasting tour, which runs every Friday and Saturday, takes in the sites, smells and tastes around the capital city calling into specialist food producers and retailers.
 It’s also a good way to get to know the city.
-All tours can be offered in Welsh, French, Italian, Spanish and German on request.
+The Cardiff lunch and landmarks tour runs on the first Saturday of every month.
+Private and customised tours can be arranged.
+All tours can also be offered in Welsh, French, Italian, Spanish and German on request.

 Taste Trail Ceredigion